Multi-camera calibration with pattern rigs, including for non-overlapping cameras: CALICO: Experiments

 \subsubsection{Reconstruction Accuracy Error}

-The reconstruction accuracy error, $rae$, is used here in a similar way as in \cite{tabb_solving_2017}, to assess the method's ability to reconstruct the three-dimensional location of the calibration pattern points.
-Given detections of a pattern point in images over all cameras and times, the three-dimensional point that generated those pattern points is estimated.
-The difference between estimated and ground truth world points represents reconstruction accuracy ($rae$).
-The ground truth consists of the coordinate system defined by the calibration pattern, so it is known even in real settings.
-A more formal definition follows.
+Reconstruction accuracy error, $rae$, is used here in a similar way as in \cite{tabb_solving_2017}, to assess the method's ability to reconstruct the three-dimensional location of calibration pattern points.
+Given detections of a pattern point in images over multiple cameras and times, the three-dimensional point that generated those pattern points is estimated by N-view triangulation.
+Reconstruction accuracy error ($rae$) is the Euclidean difference between estimated and ground truth world points.
+The ground truth world points consist of the coordinate system defined by the calibration pattern, so these point are known even in real settings.

 The three-dimensional point $X$ that generated the corresponding image points $x$ can be found by solving the following minimization problem